-There are over 4,000 commercial buildings in Oakland - about 5% of all buildings.
+There are over 6,000 commercial buildings in Oakland - about 3% of all buildings.
 Most of Oakland's commercial buildings are older; about 87% were built before 1978.
-The rapid growth of the ZEV market has spurred EV charger deployment in many parts of the commercial sector, particularly in shopping plazas and public garages.
-However, since these investments have been market-driven, they have occurred in areas where EV demand has already been proven, rather than in areas where public charging is critical to unlocking demand.
+Rapid growth of the ZEV market has spurred EV charger deployment in many commercial facilities, especially shopping plazas and public garages.
+However, since these investments have been market-driven, they have primarily occurred in areas where EV demand has already been proven, rather than in areas where public charging is needed to unlock demand.
 Continued support for commercial EV chargers will be critical for giving drivers the option to charge at work or while shopping at local businesses.
+To date, roughly 0.2% of commercial buildings have installed EV chargers for a total of 34 stations.
+To meet Oakland's ZEV targets, commercial buildings are estimated to need more than 3,300 charging ports in 2030 and over 14,900 by 2045.

-Despite the strong business case for EV chargers, some commercial establishments have not made the investment because of the challenge of communicating with building facility staff, electrical panel upgrade requirements, and conflicting capital needs such as seismic upgrades and other deferred maintenance.
+Despite the strong business case for EV chargers, commercial establishments may face challenges in making the investment due to electrical panel upgrade requirements, conflicting capital needs such as seismic upgrades, other deferred maintenance, and the need to coordinate planning for electrical service conveyance and changed traffic flow among diverse operational staff.
 These competing needs can be acute for small businesses with fewer financial resources to commit to capital improvements.
 As with multifamily buildings, some commercial properties are managed by a third party.
 As a result, coordination among the owner, tenant, and property managers can be cumbersome.
 The additional electricity load from EV charging can trigger expensive electric panel and service upgrades.
 If the added electric load of the new chargers is large enough, the project can trigger a PG&E transformer upgrade or require an onsite dedicated transformer, dramatically increasing costs.
 Small businesses need extra flexibility and support for EV charger installation.
 Small businesses would also benefit from longer timelines to achieve full electrification, when compared to larger commercial enterprises.
 Providing greater financial subsidies to businesses with low revenue can help keep capital cost burdens affordable.

-Frontline Community members - especially black, latino and low-income residents - stand to benefit most from the lifetime financial savings and cleaner air that result from a shift to ZEVs.
+Frontline Community members - especially Black, Latino and low-income residents - stand to benefit most from the lifetime financial savings and cleaner air that result from a shift to ZEVs.
 Yet these are the very community members most likely to live in buildings without EV chargers.
 Renters tend to have lower average income and are more likely to be nonwhite than homeowners.
 In 2019, 45% of all households in rented homes had annual incomes under \$50,000 per year.
 66% of renters identified their race as non-white compared to 60.5% of Oakland's population.